esa/nanosat-mo-framework/README.md

 Prerequisites:

-- Java SDK 1.8 (Build will not work on JDK 9 and above as of now)
+- Java SDK 1.8 or higher
 - Apache Maven

 Clone this repository, set the environment variable NMF\_HOME with the path to this repository's root directory and run `mvn install` in the root directory.